 Best Places to Stargaze Near Fort Bliss, Texas

-It’s mid-December at Fort Bliss, and you’ve decided to watch the Geminids meteor shower.
-The family is bundled up to lay in the backyard and make wishes on shooting stars.
+I'm sure you've heard that everything is bigger and better in Texas; well, the same can be said about the night sky and stars.
+Away from city lights, you will find wide-open spaces where stargazers can view the amazing night sky.
+In mid-December at Fort Bliss, the Geminids meteor shower is a sight to see.
+Bundle up the family to lay in the backyard and make wishes on shooting stars.
 There’s Mars, the Big Dipper, and finally a meteor or two, but mostly it’s purple haze from city lights.
-A fun evening, but you might like to find a darker sky for next time.
+It is a fun evening, but you might like to find a darker sky for next time.

 What does it mean to have a “dark sky” and how is stargazing different in these places?

 In addition to messing up your stargazing, light pollution messes up our normal body rhythms, increases energy consumption, and harms wildlife.
 The International Dark-Sky Association is working to bring awareness to the different types of light pollution, create solutions, and protect places conserving habitat, wildlife, and clear night skies.
 Their conservation program “recognizes and promotes excellent stewardship of the night sky” and several locations that have received one of their designations are close to Southwest postings like Ft.
 Bliss, Ft.
 Huachuca, Kirtland AFB, and Holloman AFB.

 The road between Fort Bliss and Big Bend will also take you close to the town of Marfa with attractions for art lovers and the mysterious Marfa Lights.
 Observe them from the lookout area or join the town for the annual Marfa Lights Festival.
 To learn more about astronomy, make a detour to the McDonald Observatory Visitors Center or plan to attend one of their star parties.